Louisa Wall: Sporting career

-Inspired by watching the All Blacks on TV with her father as a child, Wall made the Black Ferns in 1995.
-This team would go on to win the first ever Women's Rugby World Cup.
+Wall also made the New Zealand women's national rugby union team, the Black Ferns, in 1995, as a wing.
+This team would go on to win the first ever fully-sanctioned Women's Rugby World Cup in 1998.
 The team won their first game against Germany 134–6, and the final against the USA 44–12.
+Wall never reportedly never lost a game while playing with the Black Ferns.
 In 1997, Wall won the title of New Zealand Women's Rugby Player of the Year.
+She retired in 2002, aged 30, after suffering several knee injuries.